theeldruin/Writeups/hackthebox/archetype.md

 Since we are running Powershell, let’s see the command history executed in it
 ![alt text](./img/archetype08.png?raw=true)

 Ok, another credential.
-Let’s try to use it wit smbclient
+Let’s try to use it with smbclient
 ![alt text](./img/archetype09.png?raw=true)

 ## Discovery